Skip to contents

 Intro

 chattr is an interface to LLMs (Large Language Models).
-It enables interaction with the model directly from the RStudio IDE. chattr allows you to submit a prompt to the LLM from your script, or by using the provided Shiny Gadget.
+It enables interaction with the model directly from RStudio and Positron. chattr allows you to submit a prompt to the LLM from your script, or by using the provided Shiny Gadget.

 This package’s main goal is to aid in exploratory data analysis (EDA) tasks.
 The additional information appended to your request, provides a sort of “guard rails”, so that the packages and techniques we usually recommend as best practice, are used in the model’s responses.